damdamo/ProjectContextGenerator/README.md

 # ProjectContextGenerator

-Generate a clean, shareable tree of your repository (Markdown, plain text, JSON) with precise filtering that honors both **glob patterns**, **.gitignore semantics**, and optional **config profiles**.
+Generate a clean, shareable tree of your repository in Markdown with precise filtering that honors both **glob patterns**, **.gitignore semantics**, and optional **config profiles**.
 Perfect for pasting into PRs, issues, or LLM prompts without manual cleanup.